 Keep your mind and senses calm and clear by staying as far away as possible from anything with a screen, such as your TV, phone, and computer (no internet, smartphone, or email!).
 Set up an auto-reply message on your email.
 Hide your computer or TV, or at least drape a cloth over them or place a friendly reminder sign.

 Turn off the Phone

 Ideally, turn off your phone during your entire retreat.
 It is incredibly freeing and spacious to take a break from texts, talking on the phone, and looking at the screens on our phones.
 Our retreaters like to change their outgoing message to say that they will not be answering the phone during that time.
 If that is not possible, let anyone know that you will look at your phone at only a specific time each day, or every other day – such as at 3 pm.

 Books Stay Closed

 This is your time to dive into your own story.
-We suggest that you keep any books, novels, projects or magazines closed.
-We rarely, if ever, have the opportunity to just stop and read the writing on the walls of our own mind.
-Be inspired by your own story – it’s a must read!
+We suggest that you keep any books, novels, projects, or magazines closed.
+We rarely, if ever, have the opportunity to just stop and read the writing on the walls of our own minds.
+Be inspired by your own story – it’s a must-read!

 Be In Silence

 Let anyone you live with know that you will be talking less than usual and perhaps just writing notes.
 If you have a young child, simply be present and mindful when talking.
 This is an amazing opportunity to bring your attention inward and to quiet your mind.
 Family members have reported that they enjoy the silence as well.
 Keep in mind that sometimes it is more ‘noisy’ to stay in silence than it is to just talk simply to a neighbor that knocks on your door or when out running errands.
 The goal is ‘inner silence’ more than ‘verbal silence’.

 To get the most out of your retreat, we encourage 3 – 5 hours per day of yoga, meditation, breathing, and self-inquiry.